- Wide variety of banking products

 - The exact time can vary, but most direct deposits are available in your account the same day First Citizens Bank receives them.

-- How long do mobile deposits take First Citizens Bank?
+- How long do mobile deposits take with First Citizens Bank?

 - Funds from mobile deposits are generally available within three business days from the day of the deposit.
 When you deposit a check using mobile deposit, the screen should display the date the deposit will be available.